kzor-el/Confluence-center-content-within-table/README.md

 Refer to Confluence Support on steps to add the HTML Macro https://confluence.atlassian.com/conf59/html-macro-792499123.html

-Once the HTML macro has been added use the HTML code here.
+Once the HTML macro has been added use the code in the HTML file.